4145k4/Minr-Friendly-MPK-Mod/README.md

 ### Installation

-Download the .jar file below. <br>
+Download the .jar file from https://github.com/4145k4/Minr-Friendly-MPK-Mod/releases/tag/1.21.8. <br>
 Then move the mod file (`minr-mpkmod-2.0-fabric-1.21.8.jar`) into your [.minecraft](https://minecraft.wiki/w/.minecraft)/mods folder and start the game to use it. <br>

 ---